v1277chen/HATaiwanAQI/README.md

 1. In Home Assistant, navigate to **Configuration** > **Devices & Services** > **Add Integration**.
 2. Search for **Taiwan AQI** and follow the on-screen instructions.
 3. You will need to provide:
+   - The data source is the <a href='https://data.moenv.gov.tw/'>Environmental Data Open Platform API of the Taiwan Ministry of the Environment</a>.<br>
-   - **API Key**: An API key to access the air quality data.
+   - **API Key**: An API key to access the air quality data.   -
    - **Monitoring Station**: Select your preferred air quality monitoring station in Taiwan.

-## Usage
-- After installation, you will see sensor entities created for each air quality indicator.

-## Contributions
-Feel free to fork this project, submit issues, and create pull requests.
-Contributions are welcome!

-## License
+## Credits

-This project is licensed under the MIT License.
+- This project is forked from <a href='https://github.com/besthand/TaiwanAQI'>besthand/TaiwanAQI</a>